LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ## Topology Overview:
-Below is a representation of the network topology utilized in this approach:
+Below is a representation of the network topology utilized in this guide:

 ```